 Sue Trevelyan, Couples Counsellor, MBACP (accredited)

-Many people have pressing concerns, we are all influenced by events that change our feelings and expectations, perhaps gradually or even quite suddenly.
-There are times when we unexpectedly can feel very confused and anxious, and would like someone there to talk to who is there to listen with an approach that is not judgmental.
-The process of finding someone to help in itself boosts confidence, brings awareness, and is a challenge.
-It may be useful to think of finding a counsellor as a safe way to go forward.
-You have the opportunity to make your life and relationships a priority, and use your sessions as an empowering and often comforting strategy in uncertainty.
-I will be there to help you find a useful focus.
+Many people have pressing concerns which cause a relationship or marriage stress and even depression.
+Our feelings and expectations may change over time, perhaps gradually or even quite suddenly.
+It is helpful to to talk to a trained counseller, who is there as an ally, to listen with an approach that is empathic and not judgmental.
+The process puts you more in control of your difficulties.
+You now have the opportunity to make your life and relationships a priority, and use your sessions as an empowering and often comforting strategy to find wellbeing.
+I will be there to help you find a useful focus, and more understanding of your particular concerns and clarity for the road ahead.

 The number of sessions varies according to clients' wishes.
-Sometimes there is no 'quick fix', so more than one or two may be useful.
+Sometimes there is no 'quick fix', so more than one or two may be useful, sometimes this extends to 6 months or more.
+If you like you can plan a series of four to six sessions.

 It is important to feel you are making the right choices so do please feel free to contact me if you have any questions or you would like to talk before deciding to arrange a meeting.

 I will have my mobile to hand before your session so that we can meet easily.
-You are welcome to come alone or with a partner, be married or single, live locally or come from further afield.
-We will establish who wishes to come, the cost and your contact details beforehand.
+You may want to come alone or with a partner, be married or single, live locally or come from further afield.
+We will establish who wishes to come, the cost and your contact details, and I ask that we have a brief telephone conversation beforehand to verify these.
+All ages, ethnicity and sexual orientation are welcome.

 During your session